NikKowPHP/mi/src/content/book/en/chapters/chapter-1.md

 *   **Your Hijack 'Tell':** What is the first physical sensation you notice when you start to feel stressed or defensive (e.g., heat in the face, tightness in the chest)?
 Your mission this week is to notice it in real-time, just once, without judgment.
 *   **Your First Breath Practice:** Describe your first 'imperfect' attempt at using the Conductor's Breath in a real (even mildly stressful) situation.
 Did it feel clumsy?
 Did it 'work'?
 What did you learn from the attempt itself?
 *   **Data, Not a Grade:** What did the 'imperfect' attempt reveal?
 Treat the outcome as pure data. (e.g., "The data shows I get hijacked when my competence is questioned," or "The data shows that my first sign is heat in my neck.")

----
-### **Dashboard Update**

-**Congratulations.** You have acquired your first and most fundamental instrument.
-Your dashboard is online.

----
-### **Conductor's Challenge: Week 1 Mission**

-You have just acquired your first tool.
-To turn this knowledge into a skill, turn to the **30-Day Conductor's Challenge (Appendix C)**.
-Your mission for **Week 1** is to master The Conductor's Breath.
-The appendix provides specific, daily exercises to build this foundational habit.
-Do not proceed to the next tool until you have completed your first week of practice.